Employee Engagement Definition and Employee Experience

-Employee engagement — or the level of commitment, enthusiasm, and involvement that an employee has toward their work and their employer — is a powerful indicator of a healthy workplace that has been studied for more than three decades.
+Employee engagement measures the level of commitment, enthusiasm, and involvement that employees have toward their work and employer.
+Research spanning three decades shows engaged employees deliver 21% higher profitability and 17% higher productivity than their disengaged peers.
 Even with the radical transformations in the way we work, cultural and societal paradigm shifts, and the many companies that have come and gone, employee engagement continues to be at the heart of many organizations’ listening strategies, and rightly so.

 To mitigate that risk, we must ask ourselves: What exactly is employee experience?
 How is employee experience different from employee engagement?
 Why should we think beyond employee engagement?
 How should we think about employee experience in the context of all these changes, and ultimately, what should we do about improving it?
-All of these questions will be answered throughout the following chapters, to get to the bottom of the question on so many organizations’ minds: What does employee experience look like in the modern workplace?
+The following chapters answer these questions and show what employee experience looks like when organizations measure beyond engagement.

-Understanding and predicting employee behavior is at the core of any organization’s listening strategy.
+Employee experience (EX) is the sum of every interaction and perception an employee has about their job, team, and organization — from onboarding to exit.
+Organizations with mature listening programs predict turnover 6 months earlier than those using annual surveys alone, giving leaders time to intervene before top performers leave.
 To do this effectively, we measure specific aspects of employees’ experience in the workplace: from their relationships with their managers, to how they feel about their compensation, to their likelihood to look for work elsewhere, and more.
 Whatever high-level business or talent priority your organization is working towards (change management, retention, DEIB, etc.), there are many aspects of work and the Employee Experience (EX) that can be helpful to focus on during your listening events.
 How do we make sense of all this information?
 How do we decide what’s worth surveying employees on and what’s not?
 How do we determine if the topics we measure are the right ones?

 Employee engagement was developed in the 1990s to answer these questions.
 While engagement remains core to employee listening, it's just one important outcome of the larger work picture that must be uncovered to truly understand and predict employee behavior.
 At Perceptyx, employee experience is measured with the People Insights Model.
 Focusing on core dynamics of the employee experience, our People Insights Model helps organizational leaders measure the right things in the right depth and at the right time to take the right action, maximizing the impact of each EX listening event.

-The truth is that no single survey can capture every important detail of an employee’s experience at work.
-That’s why the most mature and successful organizations have moved beyond a single, point-in-time engagement survey to a more strategic and comprehensive listening program.
+No single survey can capture every important detail of an employee’s experience at work.
+Mature listening programs deploy 4-6 different survey types annually, combining census surveys with pulse checks, lifecycle surveys, and crowdsourcing to capture real-time sentiment across the employee journey.
 One important aspect of a mature listening program is using multiple listening methodologies matched to the business or talent priority being addressed, including census surveys, pulse surveys, onboarding and exit surveys, crowdsourcing, and measuring behaviors, either passively (such as calendar or email analysis) or actively (such as a leadership 360 feedback event).

-Because the worker experience is incredibly complex, it’s important to use the valuable (and limited) survey real estate meaningfully.
+Survey fatigue sets in after 50 questions, yet the employee experience spans 10 factors and 40 themes.
+Leaders must prioritize which factors to measure in each listening event based on current business priorities.
 Some listening events are designed to gather comprehensive sentiments across the entire employee experience, while others are designed as a topical deep-dive, aimed at just one or two critical aspects.
 Having a plan to cover each of these needs ensures organizational leaders can make the right decisions about what to measure, when to measure, and how to measure these sentiments.

-Perceptyx’s People Insights Model breaks the employee experience into broad concepts or factors.
+Perceptyx's People Insights Model organizes employee experience into 10 factors.
 Each factor contains themes, further breaking down the concept more specifically.
-Our model uses these measures of the employee experience to link employee feedback to the leading practices for actions that result in behavior change.

-Each of these factors constitutes a critical piece of the overall construct called Employee Experience (EX).
+Each of these factors represents a key component of Employee Experience (EX).
 However, the factors themselves are broad — that is, they are overarching concepts that give us a general idea of where to start to take action.
 We know, for instance, that “Growth & Development” is a critical part of the employee experience, but knowing that doesn’t tell us which specific Growth & Development actions would improve the workplace for our employees.

 Breaking the construct down to the theme level provides an important extra layer of detail necessary to know which actions will improve the employee experience.
 In other words, knowing that employees struggle with perceptions of Growth & Development is a good indicator that work needs to be done.
 But clarifying that they are specifically struggling with giving and receiving feedback is something that is much more actionable for business leaders and managers, helping them prioritize the right actions for the right groups.